stepwn/LoopPress/readme.md

 <h2>Features</h2>

-Protect content with NFT ownership verification
+Protect content with NFT ownership verification based on token or minter address

 Supports WalletConnect for secure authentication